 Watch the video to learn insights from the officer's with the Pasco County Sheriff's Office STEP Unit for DUI Enforcement.
 See the inside of the DUI Mobile Unit used in roadblock or checkpoint cases.
 Hear a breath test technician give instructions to a suspect on how to blow into the Intoxilyzer 8000 machine.

-Visit our main website for more information about fighting Pasco County DUI cases after an arrest in New Port Richey for DUI or Dade City for DUI.
+Visit our main website for more information about fighting Pasco County DUI cases after an arrest in New Port Richey or Dade City.

 Answer: Not much.